-IPL 2018: Women aim to break the ceiling at Wankhede
+IPL 2018 Women’s T20 Challenge: Women aim to break the ceiling at Wankhede Stadium

-HARMANPREET KAUR perhaps fired the first shot in the quest for a potential women’s IPL back in December 2016 at the North Sydney Oval.
+Harmanpreet Kaur perhaps fired the first shot in the quest for a potential women’s IPL back in December 2016 at the North Sydney Oval.
 It was a stunning inside-out blow over the extra cover boundary on her Women’s Big Bash League (WBBL) debut which got everyone talking, including Adam Gilchrist who called it “as good a cricket shot as you will ever see” on air.
 It was also ironic that while Kaur’s male counterparts in India never get to showcase their T20 skills in leagues abroad, the first real validation for Indian women’s skills in the shortest format came far from away home.

 On Tuesday at Wankhede Stadium, 18 months since that Kaur shot and a terrific World Cup campaign in England later, they will take a major step towards maybe making that women’s IPL a reality when the BCCI hosts an exhibition T20 match prior to the IPL Qualifier-1 in Mumbai.
 Kaur & Co will also have company though with some of the biggest stars in women’s cricket — from Ellyse Perry to Suzie Bates — set to join them in the game that will played under IPL rules and will be broadcast live on Star.